tusen-ai/naive-ui/src/slider/demos/enUS/index.demo-entry.md

 # Slider

-As far as I know, it is awalys used as volumn control.
+As far as I know, it is always used as a volume control.

 ## Demos